dmz44/Robotics_Assignment_3/README.md

 **[SUBMISSION RULES]**

-* **Individual Submission:** **Every team member must submit the video(s) separately to Canvas.** If the video is duplicated within a team, that is acceptable; however, this ensures that only active participants who have access to the team’s recordings can receive credit.
+* **Individual Submission:** **Every team member must submit the video link(s) separately to Canvas.** If the video is duplicated within a team, that is acceptable; however, this ensures that only active participants who have access to the team’s recordings can receive credit.

 * **Standardized Hosting:** **To manage file sizes, do not upload raw video files (e.g., MP4) directly to Canvas.** Instead, **upload your videos to YouTube (set as "Unlisted")** and submit the links via a document.